-Shareholders are invited to attend the Company's annual meeting, either in person or by representative.
-The Board regards the annual meeting as an excellent forum in which to discuss issues relevant to the Company and accordingly encourages full participation by shareholders.
+Shareholders are invited to attend the Annual Meeting, either in person or by representative.
+The Board regards the Annual Meeting as an excellent forum in which to discuss issues relevant to the Company and accordingly encourages full participation by shareholders.
 Shareholders have an opportunity to submit questions to the Board and to the Company's external auditor.
 Shareholders may also attend and participate at the meeting virtually, via an online platform provided by the Company's share registrar.

-In the event of increased COVID-19 protection measures, the Company may, in its sole discretion, elect to hold the annual meeting as an online only meeting if it considers there are potential risks to the health of meeting attendees or if an inperson meeting is prohibited by law.
+The Company believes in facilitating and encouraging shareholder participation in meetings and may, in its sole discretion, elect to hold the Annual Meeting as a hybrid meeting or as an online only meeting if it considers there are potential risks to the health of meeting attendees or if an in-person meeting is prohibited by law, providing shareholders the ability to participate by attending the meeting physically or participating virtually by attending and voting online.
 In such circumstances, the Company will provide shareholders with as much notice as is reasonably practicable by way of an announcement to the NZX and ASX.

-Diversity Policy
+Diversity and Inclusion Policy